jimmoffitt/developer_advocate.blog/BuildingDMNotificationDemo.md

-# Enrolling subscribers to a notification service with the Twitter DM API
+# Enrolling subscribers to a geo-based notification service with the Twitter DM API

 # Introduction